Swedish invasion of Saxony: Prelude

 After the defeat against Carl Gustav Rehnskiöld at Fraustadt on 13 February 1706, Johann Matthias von der Schulenburg had only 1,800 Saxon cavalry, 3,800–3,900 Saxon infantry, as well as 1,500 Russian infantry left to defend the Electorate; he hoped to increase his Saxon infantry to 9,000–10,000 men before the expected Swedish invasion.
 Augustus, whose aim was to unite forces with Schulenburg, withdrew with 8,000 cavalry to Kraków after his defeat.
 When Rehnskiöld broke up from Poznań in early summer, Augustus, now with 10,000–15,000 men, retreated to Lithuania.

 On 17 July 1706, since having pursued the Russians from Grodno, Charles XII led his army from Yaroslavychi (Rivne Oblast) towards Greater Poland.
 He rallied with pro-Leszczyński forces at Włodzimierzówka (Volyn Oblast), before crossing the Bug at Horodło on 21 July.
 He reached Chełm on 24 July, passed Łęczna on 27 July and crossed the Vistula at Puławy, before encamping at Radom on 3 August.
 He continued his march past Nowe Miasto on 10 August, to Rawa Mazowiecka the following day.
-Augustus, realizing Charles' intentions, opened up for negotiations on 16 August.
-The same day, Charles reached Stryków, where he established connection with Rhenskiöld's army from Piątek.
+Augustus, realizing Charles XII's intentions, opened up for negotiations on 16 August.
+The same day, Charles XII reached Stryków and established connection with Rhenskiöld's army at Piątek.
 Their combined forces counted at most 24,000 Swedes.
 They marched into Greater Poland and over Warta on 23–24 August, arriving at Rawicz near the border of neutral Silesia (belonging to the Holy Roman Empire) on 31 August.
-To protect Greater Poland, Charles left Arvid Axel Mardefelt with 4,350 men near Kalisz and one regiment in Poznań, and thousands of Polish pro-Leszczyński troops under Józef Potocki—only a small contingent followed Charles into Saxony.
+Charles XII left about 5,000 men under Arvid Axel Mardefelt to protect Greater Poland along thousands of Polish pro-Leszczyński troops under Józef Potocki—only a small Polish contingent followed Charles XII into Saxony.

 Invasion

-At the time of the invasion, the Saxon defence consisted of 9,000 infantry (of which 4,000 were garrisoned in Dresden), 2,000 cavalry and dragoons.
+At the time of the invasion, the Saxon defence consisted of 9,000 infantry (of which 4,000 were garrisoned in Dresden) and 2,000 cavalry and dragoons.
 There was also 5,000 land-militia and a few thousand experienced hunters, but their military training was considered inadequate.
-In total, there was at least 16,000 men of mixed quality.
+In total, there were at least 16,000, or 7,000 men of mixed quality, depending on sources.
 Schulenburg, anticipating a Swedish march through Lower Lusatia, assembled his regular troops there while most of the militia and hunters were sent to the garrisons in Dresden, Wittenberg, Leipzig with the Pleissenburg castle, and Königstein.
 Charles XII had roughly 250 of his own and Leszczyński's Drabants, 4,952 cavalry, 3,130 dragoons, 11,452 infantry, 200–500 Wallachian cavalry, and 50 despatch riders available for the invasion.
 In total, about 20,000 men.
 There were also 48 guns with 800 artillery gunners present (paper strength).